On interplay between flavour anomalies and neutrino properties: The minimal LQ model

 Once the Higgs doublet gains a vacuum expectation value (VEV), which in the unitary gauge corresponds to $\expval{H} = ^T$ and $v \approx 246~\mathrm{GeV}$, the mass for the Higgs field remains identical to that of the Standard model (SM), $m_h^2 = 2\lambda v^2$.
-The $S$ leptoquark (LQ) and the second component of the $R$ doublet mix (corresponding to the LQs with an electrical charge of $1/3e$), leading to the squared mass matrix
+One of the components of the $R$ doublet mixes with the $S$ field (corresponding to the LQs with an electrical charge of $1/3e$) via the ${\amber a_1}$ interaction term in Eq.~\eqref{eq:scalar_potential_1}, resulting in the squared mass matrix

-where $G = ({g_{HR}} + {g_{HR}^\prime})$ and we assume that ${ a_1}$ is a real parameter.
+where $G = (g_{HR} + {g_{HR}^\prime})$ and we assume that ${ a_1}$ is a real parameter.
 The eigenvalues of the mass matrix read

 where we adopt the notation for the mass eigenstates of $S^{1/3}_1$ and $S^{1/3}_2$.
 Do note that one can diagonalise the matrix in Eq.~\eqref{eq:LQ_13} via a bi-unitary transformation, that is,

 where $Z^H$ is an unitary matrix and $M^{\mathrm{diag}}_{LQ^{1/3}}$ is the LQ mass matrix in the diagonal form.
 Since this is a $2\times 2$ matrix, the mixing can be parameterized by a single angle, which in terms of the mass eigenstates it is given by